 - Swinging an object at someone’s head, even a relatively light object

-The reason the law makes this distinction is because, if a person grabs any object at all to hit someone else, they are doing it because they think it will do more damage than just using their hands.
+The reason the law makes this distinction is that if a person grabs any object at all to hit someone else, they are doing it because they think it will do more damage than just using their hands.
 In theory, that means they want to cause more harm than they could do unarmed, which is a more serious crime.

 Whether it is you or someone you love who was arrested, the answer is the same: know your rights and be your own advocate.
 There are three things you can do to protect yourself during and after your arrest: